 While that is an oversimplification of the two processes, it is essentially accurate.

 Optic nerve cells The cells of the optic nerve depend on the circulatory system for respiration and supply of glucose to make adenosine triphosphate (ATP) and have energy.

 So, by definition, anything that negatively affects the vascular system has the potential to negatively affect the optic nerves.

 Diabetes mellitus, for example, has long been proposed as a risk factor of the development of open-angle glaucoma.
 The evidence for this may be more compelling than ever before.2-4

 With that said, the relationship between blood pressure and glaucoma has been studied for quite some time.5 Specifically, low blood pressure has been implicated as having a role in the development of open-angle glaucoma, especially in so-called normal tension glaucoma.6,7

 With the recent publication of new blood pressure guidelines8 set forth by the American College of Cardiology and the American Heart Association, it is timely to analyze the relationship between blood pressure and glaucoma.

-In a 2018 study published in the American Journal of Hypertension, the presence of glaucoma was determined to have a nonlinear relationship with blood pressure.9
+Supporting research In a 2018 study published in the American Journal of Hypertension, the presence of glaucoma was determined to have a nonlinear relationship with blood pressure.9

 The relationship between the two followed a U-shaped curve, according to the study’s investigators.
 This means that the incidence of glaucoma increased in those with low and high blood pressure.